The Western Westfjords

 Our next stop was in the slightly larger town of Þingeyri.
-This was once the site of a Viking assembly (a “Þing”) and we had heard that there are Viking-era ruins behind the town’s church.
+This was once the site of a Viking assembly (a “Þing”) and we had heard that there were Viking-era ruins behind the town’s church.
 We spent time looking for them among some grassy mounds, before realizing that the grassy mounds were the ruins.
 Kind of disappointing, but our spirits were restored by an excellent lunch of squash soup and homemade bread at Simbahöllin, a lovely cafe in the town’s former timber grocery store.
 And now it was time to get back on the road.

-|Other Posts You Might Like from Iceland||...and Buenos Aires|
+|Other Posts You Might Like from Iceland||...and Istanbul|

 September 7, 2013 at 11:59 am